p440davis/optionbox/README.md

 # optionbox
-Effortlessly transform your &lt;select> drowdowns into user friendly option boxes, giving you complete control over styles.
+Effortlessly transform your &lt;select> drowdowns into user friendly option boxes that put you in control of styling.